StarNet Software

 -e, --eight

-Write TIF and PNG starless, mask, and unscreen outputs as 8-bit instead
+Write TIFF and PNG starless, mask, and unscreen outputs as 8-bit instead

 of the default 16-bit.